GT Bicycles

-Company History
+Company history

-Origins 1972-1979
+Origins

-GT bicycles began in 1972 when professional drag racer and experienced welder Gary Turner makes a frame for his son Craig Turner in his Fullerton, California garage to race at the BMX track.
+In 1972, professional drag racer and experienced welder Gary Turner built a bicycle frame for his son Craig Turner in his Fullerton, California garage to race at the BMX track.
 Most frames used during this period were modified Schwinn Stingrays which were heavy and broke easily under the stress of BMX racing and jumping.
 Gary Turner made his frames from 4130 chrome-moly tubing, the same tubing used in building chassis for dragsters which is stronger and lighter than regular carbon steel.
-Craig's bike gets noticed at the BMX track and Gary starts making frames for other kids.
+Craig's bike was noticed at the BMX track, and Gary soon began making frames for other kids.

-In 1976 Gary Turner begins producing frames for Pedals Ready, a Pro Shop at the Western Sports-A-Rama BMX track in Orange County, California named and marketed as Pedals Ready/GT.
-These are the first commercially distributed Gary Turner produced frames and one of the first sponsored riders to use them was Greg A. Hill whose father owned the Pedals Ready bike shop.
-Aware of the popularity of Gary Turner’s BMX frames, Richard Long contacts Turner in 1977 about supplying his Anaheim, California bicycle shop.
-Turner agrees and the foundation of GT Bicycles is born.
-These early frames were not yet the GT brand, but were simply called "Gary Turner" as seen by the frame stickers.
+In 1976, Gary Turner began producing frames for Pedals Ready, a Pro Shop at the Western Sports-A-Rama BMX track in Orange County, California, named and marketed as Pedals Ready/GT.
+These were the first commercially distributed frames by Turner, and one of the first sponsored riders to use them was Greg A. Hill, whose father owned the Pedals Ready bike shop.
+Aware of the popularity of Gary Turner's BMX frames, Richard Long contacted Turner in 1977 about supplying his Anaheim, California bicycle shop.
+Turner agreed and the foundation of GT Bicycles was born.
+These early frames did not possess the GT brand and were simply called "Gary Turner", as seen by the frame stickers.
 Things happened fast and soon Richard and Gary invested in a manufacturing warehouse dedicated to making top quality Cro-moly BMX frames in Santa Ana, California.
 In 1979 they incorporated into GT Bicycles, Inc. GT standing for the initials of its founder, Gary Turner.
-Richard sold his bike shop and began selling frames as fast as possible to bicycle distributors across the USA and into Europe.
+Richard sold his bike shop and began selling frames as fast as possible to bicycle distributors across the US and into Europe.
 Richard headed the business and marketing aspects of the company while Gary was the engineer and production head.